roryp/azdevcli/README.md

 The repository contains the instructions and source code to build a complete sample ToDo application with a web frontend built in React.js and the backend API built using Typescript Express REST API.
 Both frontend and backend applications are deployed to Azure Container Apps.

 * [Start the Workshop here](https://github.com/Azure-Samples/todo-nodejs-mongo-aca)
-(While you're provisioning resources - it's a great opportunity to feedback your experiences with the Azure Developer CLI [here](https://microsoft.qualtrics.com/jfe/form/SV_eCHU9Hs0OHDxcii?channel=nodeone)
+(While you're provisioning resources - it's an excellent opportunity to feedback your experiences with the Azure Developer CLI [here](https://microsoft.qualtrics.com/jfe/form/SV_eCHU9Hs0OHDxcii?channel=nodeone)

 ![workshop architecture](assets/resources.png "Title")

-### Running Playwright tests
+### (Optional) Running Playwright tests

-Complete the included /tests/README.md instructions containing an included [Playwright](https://playwright.dev/) smoke test that will hit the ToDo app web endpoint, create  and delete an item.
+In the cloned template project, complete the included /tests/README.md instructions containing an included [Playwright](https://playwright.dev/) smoke test that will hit the ToDo app web endpoint, and create/delete an item.

 ## References